Xitog/hamill/README.md

 A simple lightweight markup language outputting HTML.
 Implementations are available in JavaScript and Python 3.

+<ins>Rationale</ins>: Easier to parse and use than Markdown, use only double characters for markup.

 First version released in 2020.
 Version 2 released in 2022.

 You can try it live [here](https://xitog.github.io/dgx/informatique/hamilljs/hamill_live.html).